Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 The algebra $\QH^0_{\log}(Y,D)$ is naturally a subalgebra of $\Gamma(\wt{\s{X}}_{\SSS^{\vee}},\s{O}_{\wt{\s{X}}_{\SSS^{\vee}}})$, where $\wt{\s{X}}_{\SSS^{\vee}}$ denotes a formal version of the Langlands dual $\s{X}$-space\footnote{This is similar to the spaces from the formal Fock-Goncharov conjecture of \cite[\S 6]{GHKK}, but with a different formal completion.} (cf. Remark \ref{Lang}), and the prime fundamental classes are identified with theta functions constructed as in \cite{GHKK}.
 If $(Y,D)$ supports an ample divisor on its boundary, then $\?{\QH}^0_{\log}(Y,D)=\Gamma(\?{\s{X}}_{{\SSS}^{\vee}},\s{O}_{\?{\s{X}}_{{\SSS}^{\vee}}})$, where $\?{\s{X}}_{{\SSS}^{\vee}}$ is a partial compactification of the Langlands dual $\s{X}$-space (cf. Remark \ref{Lang}), and again, the prime fundamental classes are the \cite{GHKK} theta functions. \end{thm}

-\subsection{The Frobenius structure conjecture}
+\subsubsection{The Frobenius structure conjecture}

 For log Calabi-Yau varieties with maximal boundary $(Y,D)$, the Frobenius structure conjecture \cite[arXiv v1, Conj.
 0.8]{GHK1} predicts the existence of an algebra structure on $\QH^0_{\log}(Y,D)$, defined essentially as in Theorem \ref{MainNaive} but using descendant log Gromov-Witten invariants in place of the naive curve counts above.
+We note that a similar construction from the symplectic perspective was previously suggested by Seidel \cite{Sei1,Sei2}.

-Let $(Y,D)$ be a \textbf{smooth} log Calabi-Yau orbifold with maximal boundary.
-Here, in addition to $Y$ being smooth as a Deligne-Mumford stack, we require that there exists a toric blowup $(Y',D')$ of $(Y,D)$ such that $Y'$ is smooth along $D'$ as a variety (i.e., any orbifold points in the boundary are resolvable by toric blowups), and such that the components of $D'$ are smooth (i.e., $D'$ is snc).
+Let $(Y,D)$ be a \textbf{smooth} connected log orbifold with maximal boundary.
+Here, in addition to $Y$ being smooth as an orbifold (i.e., being a smooth integral separated Deligne-Mumford stack which is proper and finite type over $\kk$), we require that there exists a toric blowup $(Y',D')$ of $(Y,D)$ such that $Y'$ is smooth along $D'$ as a variety (i.e., any orbifold points in the boundary are resolvable by toric blowups), and such that the components of $D'$ are smooth (i.e., $D'$ is snc).
 For such a $(Y',D')$, let $S$ denote the dual intersection complex of $D'$.
 That is, if $D'=D_1+\ldots+D_n$, then $S$ is the simplicial complex with vertices $v_1,\ldots,v_n$, and with one $(k-1)$-cell with vertices $\{v_{i_1},\ldots v_{i_k}\}$ for each non-empty stratum $D_{i_1}\cap \cdots \cap D_{i_k}$.
 Let $B$ be the cone over $S$, and let $\Sigma'$ be the induced simplicial fan in $B$.